mbs-octoml/mbs-tvm/src/relay/collage/design.md

   rules/algorithms and implementing partitioning can be replaced with one, which itself is built from compositional primitives.
-- **Decoupling**: It is ok for a candidate kernel found during search to actually not be valid for a toolchain (even TVMs).
-Such candidates can simply be given 'infinite' cost and thus ignored.
-This can help reduce the tight coupling between backends and fusion rules.
+- **Decoupling**: It is ok for a candidate kernel found during search to actually not be valid for a toolchain (even TVM's).
+Such candidates could be given 'infinite' cost and thus ignored during search.
+In this way we can avoid tight coupling between backends and fusion rules.

-The results of the preprint were derived in a [branch](https://github.com/cmu-catalyst/collage) from [TVM](https://github.com/apache/tvm) at `461d06eb5cfc7954f1983779acd05c47cea269f1`.
-We have since rebased that code onto main, and refer to it as the
-['v1' prototype implementation](https://github.com/mbs-octoml/mbs-tvm/tree/mbs-collage-port).
-In comparison to the 'v1' prototype, this design:

-- Avoids the need to add any new 'Collage specific' fusion patterns and predicates.
-We want to make sure Collage can work even for out-of-tree BYOC toolchains (modulo some of the BYOC API changes we discuss below).
-- Builds on the existing support for heterogeneous `Target`s to represent the menu of available toolchains to use during search.
-In particular, we want to allow users to blend `on_device` annotations (to express preferences for which devices should execute which sub-graphs) with Collage (to find the best kernels and toolchains respecting those device preferences).
-- Uses the existing convention for `"Primitive"`, `"Composite"` and `"Compiler"` attributes on Relay `Function`s to express the assignment of sub-graph to toolchain.
-- Implements support for 3rd party libraries (eg cudnn) so as to allow an N-to-1 mapping from Relay operators to library call (this is not yet implemented in the 'v2' prototype, see below for the sketch).
-- Is implemented mostly in C++.

-However:

-- The 'v2' prototype only implements the 'op-level' dynamic-programming based search strategy from the paper.
-Though the paper reports encouraging results with the 'graph-level' evolutionary-search strategy we leave that to future work.

 ## Success Metrics

-1. Collage offers at least a 10% latency improvement for a selection of standard ONNX models and NVIDIA targets using targets which include the CuDNN and CuBlas libraries, the CUTLASS libraries (with tuning, via BYOC), the TensorRT compiler (via BYOC), and obviously TVM native.
+1. Collage offers at least a 10% latency improvement for a selection of standard ONNX models and NVIDIA hardware using targets which include the CuDNN and CuBlas libraries, the CUTLASS library (with tuning, via BYOC), the TensorRT compiler (via BYOC), and (obviously!)
+TVM native.
-2. Collage does not require per-target or per-model patterns or rules to be implemented beyond those appropriate for the BYOC integrations alone.
+2. Collage does not require new per-target or per-model patterns or rules to be implemented independently of the BYOC integrations.
 3. Collage with a single BYOC enabled is never worse than simply partitioning for the BYOC as per TVM today.

 ## Project Milestones